Cable back exercises are often neglected as more people choose free weights and plate-loaded machines.

 Not sure which cable attachment you should be using for cable rows?
 Check out What Attachment To Use For Cable Rows?
 (5 Options).

 2. Single-Arm Cable Row

-Single-arm cable rows are one of my favorite cable exercises.
-The unilateral aspect is hugely beneficial for training each side independently because it helps ensure that you’re training each side evenly without your dominant side overcompensating for the weaker one.
+Single-arm cable rows are one of my favorite cable back exercises.
+The unilateral aspect is hugely beneficial for training each side independently because it helps ensure you’re training each side evenly without your dominant side overcompensating for the weaker one.

 The single-arm cable row works the lats, rhomboids, traps, rear delts, and biceps to a small degree.

 - Set a single-arm attachment to the bottom of a cable stack (I like a D-handle) and sit in front of the stack holding the handle with a neutral grip.
 Place your feet against the cable stack to support yourself.

 - Lean back so that your torso is at 90 degrees to the floor and allow your arm to remain fully extended in front of you.